-As a full-service facility planning and management company in India, HPG Consulting provides end-to-end consultation for commercial spaces such as restaurants and hotels, with food court design layout being one of our forte.
-The first thing our consultants take into account before they start with a food court design is the location of the facility.
-Our F&B design consultants examine various factors such as customer profile, expected traffic, and environment surrounding the proposed food court.
+As a full-service facility planning and management company in India, HPG Consulting provides end-to-end consultation for commercial spaces such as restaurants and hotels, with food court design layout being one of our fortes.
+The first thing our consultants take into account before they start with a food court design is the facility’s location.
+Our F&B design consultants examine various factors such as customer profile, expected traffic, and the environment surrounding the proposed food court.
 Delving deeper into the subject, in this post, we talk about some of the factors you need to consider when planning a food court design.
 Take a look.

 The visibility of food outlets is an extremely important factor in food court designs.
 The kiosks or counters must be clearly visible for both planned and impulsive visitors.
-Is it therefore unadvisable to use shrubs and trees in and around food courts, as they may restrict the view of the visitors.
-Even if you use such elements for aesthetic reasons, make sure they do not block the outlets to an extent that customers are unable to notice them.
+Is it, therefore, inadvisable to use shrubs and trees in and around food courts, as they may restrict the view of the visitors.
+Even if you use such elements for aesthetic reasons, make sure they do not block the outlets to the extent that customers are unable to notice them.

 Related Blog Post: Important Considerations When Planning a Food Court Design Layout

 Foot traffic is the next factor that must be a part of your food court design.
 Food courts generally receive heavy footfall throughout the day, especially during lunch and dinner hours, and of course, no one wants to have their meal in an area jammed with people.
 That’s why it is essential to have an estimate of the expected footfall when designing a food court, and accordingly design all elements such as pathways and public amenities.

 In the initial stages of designing a food court, you need to factor in the leasable space, which is the total space available to build the food court, and accordingly plan the catchment area (the sections from where you would expect the visitors to step in), space reserved for vendors and outlets, and other parts of the food court.
 In addition, you also need to keep some room for future expansion plans.